- CLASS: Aves (Birds)

 - SPECIES: 17

 Macaws are intelligent and curious birds that like to explore and keep busy.
 They are very aware of their surroundings, which is necessary to keep watch for predators.
 As social birds, they spend a lot of time interacting with their mates and their family groups.
 Macaws have been known to use items as tools, and they like to play with interesting objects they find.
-They exam the objects from different angles, moving them with their feet, testing them with their tongue, and tossing them around.
+They examine the objects from different angles, moving them with their feet, testing them with their tongue, and tossing them around.
 Macaws are also big chewers, something they need to do to keep their beaks in good shape.
 They can do impressive damage to even very hard wood with their beaks.
 Most macaws like to take baths, and they play in the water as they splash around.

 Screaming is a natural call for macaws.
 They do it to make contact with one another, to define territory, and even as part of their play.
 Their calls can be quite earsplitting to humans!
 Macaws can also imitate sounds, and macaws that live with or near humans often repeat words they hear, practicing to themselves until they get it right.